Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 We’ll fix this last problem in the next section.

 <h2>A hybrid solution combining factory and builder patterns. </h2>
-Let’s try to limit the possible combinations of beverages and supplements to the options on the menu by combining the creation methods of the factory pattern and the builder design pattern (<- nota el Factory Pattern no requiere una clase separada).
+Let’s try to limit the possible combinations of beverages and supplements to the options on the menu by combining the creation methods of the factory pattern and the builder design pattern.

 To do so, we added to `BeverageMachine` the creation methods, `coffee`, `tea` and `hotChocolate`, that create different builders for each type of beverage: `CoffeeBuilder`, `TeaBuilder`and `HotChocolateBuilder`, respectively.
 Each of the builders has only the public methods to select the supplements which are possible on the menu for a given type of beverage.